Esther 6:1-14

 Feast of Purim Established

-Doctors at Metropolitan Hospital in New York City operated on a 38-year old man, and removed more than 500 coins and metal objects from his stomach.
-The man, a mental patient, arrived to be treated for an abdominal mass, which they suspected was a tumor.
-The surgeons were told th … More
+Doctors at Metropolitan Hospital in New York City operated on a 38-year-old man and removed more than 500 coins and metal objects from his stomach.
+The man, a mental patient, arrived to be ...
+More

 The Feast of Purim was not established by the Mosaic Law.
 It was commanded by Mordecai (vv.
 20-28) and by Esther (vv.
 29-32).
-These two feast days were for remembering the goodness of God working through a number of circumstances to protect His people from extinction.
+These two feast days were for remembering the goodness of God working through circumstances to protect His people from extinction.
 This feast was called Purim (referring to the lot) because of Haman’s use of the lot to determine the time of the execution (3:7).
 Mordecai proclaimed that the Jews were to make the 14th and 15th days of March official feast days (vv.
 18-19).
-This celebration of the feasts was to involve eating and the giving of gifts to each other and the poor (vv 20-22).
-Mordecai’s letter declared this to be an official annual custom (v.
-23).
-It is still celebrated by Jews today as part of their annual festivities.
-Of course, it isn’t like one of the holy feasts ordained by Moses (Lev.
-23).
-It is something like our Thanksgiving.
-The book of Esther in its entirety is read in public during these festivities.
+The feast involved eating and gift giving to friends and to the poor (vv.
+20-23).
+Purim is still celebrated today.
+During the feast, the book of Esther is read in its entirety.
+A letter written by Queen Esther was sent to the Jews in all 127 provinces proclaiming the reason for the new holiday (vv.
+29-32).

 Application